badiaamakhlouf/DS_ML_InterviewBank/pages/feature_engineering.md

    - **Binning or Discretization**
    - **Creating Interaction Terms**

-### Q5- What does feature scaling mean and Why do we need perform it?
+### Q5- What does feature scaling mean and why we use it ?

 - Feature scaling is a preprocessing step in machine learning that involves transforming the numerical features of a dataset to a common scale.
 - Feature scaling is particularly important for algorithms that rely on distance metrics or gradient descent optimization.